 As part of our commitment to providing you with the most advanced technology available, MacKenzie Eye Care is proud to recommend that you have an Optomap® Retinal Exam as part of your annual eye exam.
 Many eye problems can develop without any obvious sight loss or other symptoms.
 But, diseases such as macular degeneration, glaucoma, retinal tears or detachments, and other health problems such as diabetes and high blood pressure can be seen with a thorough exam of the retina.

 Glaucoma is a leading cause of preventable blindness worldwide, glaucoma damages and eventually destroys nerve cells in the eye, resulting in permanent vision loss.
 Our Doctors of Optometry use the Humphrey Matrix for early detection during your annual comprehensive eye exam.
 It is a safe and accurate visual field instrument that can detect glaucoma early.
-For further testing, Drs.
-MacKenzie and Curry may recommend a secondary exam using our Humphrey’s Field Analyzer.
+For further testing, Dr. MacKenzie may recommend a secondary exam using our Humphrey’s Field Analyzer.

 During your comprehensive eye health exam our professionally trained staff will capture a digital retinal image using high-resolution Canon fundus camera to take pictures of the inside of your eye.
 This helps your Doctor of Optometry assess the health of your retina and helps them to detect and manage such eye and health conditions as glaucoma, diabetes, and macular degeneration.
 Finding retinal disorders as early as possible is critical to potentially preventing serious disease progression and even vision loss.